Why does it sometimes hurt when I urinate?

 What will I need to tell my doctor?

-What type of tests will I need to have done?
+What kind of tests will I need to have done?

-Your doctor will usually be able to tell what's causing your pain by your description of the pattern of urination and symptoms, along with a physical exam.
-Testing your urine for white blood cells, red blood cells and chemical by-products can also help your doctor identify what type of infection you have.
-Usually, a sample of your urine is taken in your doctor's office and sent to a laboratory to check for a bacterial infection.
+Your doctor usually will be able to tell what is causing your pain by the way you describe your pattern of urination and your symptoms, along with a physical exam.
+Testing your urine (called urinalysis) can help your doctor see what kind of infection you have.
+Usually, a sample of your urine is taken at the doctor's office and sent to a lab to check for infection.

-If you are a healthy adult woman who is not pregnant, a treatment of three days of antibiotics taken by mouth is usually effective.
-It's important that you tell your doctor if you have symptoms such as back pain and fever (especially a fever over 101°F, which could mean that the infection has spread into your kidneys.
-It's also important that you take your antibiotics exactly as your doctor has prescribed, since skipped doses could make the treatment less effective and may allow a kidney infection to develop.
+If you are a healthy adult woman (who is not pregnant) or man, antibiotic pills usually will cure your UTI.
+It is important that you tell your doctor if you have symptoms such as back pain and fever (especially a fever higher than 101°F, which could mean that the infection has spread to your kidneys).
+It is important that you take the antibiotic exactly as your doctor tells you to, because skipping pills could make the treatment less effective and allow a kidney infection to develop.

-Some women keep getting urinary tract infections, even after following preventive measures.
-If you are having three or more urinary tract infections each year, your doctor may want you to begin a preventive antibiotic program.
-A small dose of antibiotics taken after you have sexual intercourse will help reduce infections that occur after intercourse.
-A small dose of an antibiotic taken every day helps to reduce infections not associated with intercourse.
+If you are having three or more UTIs each year, your doctor may want you to begin a preventive antibiotic program.
+A small dose of antibiotics taken after you have sex may help reduce infections that occur after having sex.
+A small dose of an antibiotic taken every day helps reduce infections not associated with sex.